sean-yeoh/simple_spark/README.md

 Setting debug to true will cause [Excon](https://github.com/excon/excon) to output full debug information to the log, to default the other values and just set debug, send nil values

+This will default to true if you are running under Rails and are in a development environment, otherwise it will default to false

 ```ruby
 simple_spark = SimpleSpark::Client.new(nil, nil, nil, true)
 ```